ng-Classic/ng-classic/aio/content/guide/doc-tasks.md

 # Overview of documentation maintenance tasks

-The Angular Classicdocumentation needs routine maintenance to keep it up-to-date.
+The Angular Classic documentation needs routine maintenance to keep it up-to-date.
-The topics in this section describe routine maintenance tasks that you can perform to help keep the Angular Classicdocumentation in good condition.
+The topics in this section describe routine maintenance tasks that you can perform to help keep the Angular Classic documentation in good condition.

 Documentation maintenance tasks fall into these two categories: